 Olive Academies’ AABs are crucial to the smooth running of our academies, as they provide fundamental input and guidance on the local context and on leading the academy.

-Once set up, the AAB members will meet with pupils and parents and carers to ensure they are involved in helping shape provision at the academy.
+The AAB meets for the first time in the Autumn term of 2021 following which declarations of interest will be published.
+AAB members will meet with pupils and parents and carers to ensure they are involved in helping shape provision at the academy.

 The funding agreement made with the Department for Education and other key governance documents are available on the main Olive Academies website.